-In the last 12 months, the Board has introduced a rolling Board agenda plan to ensure that all matters which the Board should consider each year are addressed.
+In January 2018, the Board has introduced a rolling Board agenda plan to ensure that all matters which the Board should consider each year are addressed.
 This allows for presentations from senior management so that the Board benefits from wider input than the Executive Directors.

-The Company has not previously included an Audit Committee Report in its Annual Report and Accounts, but will do so for the 2018 Annual Report and Accounts.
-Relevant disclosures pertinent to the 2017 Annual Report and Accounts are given below.
+The Company had not previously included a Finance & Audit Committee Report in its Annual Report and Accounts, but will do so for the 2018 Annual Report and Accounts.

-Apart from the above matters being addressed in the near future, the Board considers that it does not depart from any of the principles of the QCA Code.
+The Board considers that it does not depart from any of the principles of the Code.